Enrico Fermi: Professor in Rome

-The natural radioactivity of thorium and uranium made it hard to determine what was happening when these elements were bombarded with neutrons but, after correctly eliminating the presence of elements lighter than uranium but heavier than lead, Fermi concluded that they had created new elements, which he called hesperium and ausonium.
+The natural radioactivity of thorium and uranium made it hard to determine what was happening when these elements were bombarded with neutrons but, after correctly eliminating the presence of elements lighter than uranium but heavier than lead, Fermi concluded that they had created new elements, which he called ausenium and hesperium.
 The chemist Ida Noddack suggested that some of the experiments could have produced lighter elements than lead rather than new, heavier elements.
 Her suggestion was not taken seriously at the time because her team had not carried out any experiments with uranium or built the theoretical basis for this possibility.
 At that time, fission was thought to be improbable if not impossible on theoretical grounds.
 While physicists expected elements with higher atomic numbers to form from neutron bombardment of lighter elements, nobody expected neutrons to have enough energy to split a heavier atom into two light element fragments in the manner that Noddack suggested.

 The Via Panisperna boys also noticed some unexplained effects.
-The experiment seemed to work better on a wooden table than a marble tabletop.
+The experiment seemed to work better on a wooden table than on a marble tabletop.
 Fermi remembered that Joliot-Curie and Chadwick had noted that paraffin wax was effective at slowing neutrons, so he decided to try that.
 When neutrons were passed through paraffin wax, they induced a hundred times as much radioactivity in silver compared with when it was bombarded without the paraffin.
 Fermi guessed that this was due to the hydrogen atoms in the paraffin.
 Those in wood similarly explained the difference between the wooden and the marble tabletops.
 This was confirmed by repeating the effect with water.
 He concluded that collisions with hydrogen atoms slowed the neutrons.
 The lower the atomic number of the nucleus it collides with, the more energy a neutron loses per collision, and therefore the fewer collisions that are required to slow a neutron down by a given amount.
 Fermi realised that this induced more radioactivity because slow neutrons were more easily captured than fast ones.
 He developed a diffusion equation to describe this, which became known as the Fermi age equation.

 In 1938, Fermi received the Nobel Prize in Physics at the age of 37 for his "demonstrations of the existence of new radioactive elements produced by neutron irradiation, and for his related discovery of nuclear reactions brought about by slow neutrons".
 After Fermi received the prize in Stockholm, he did not return home to Italy but rather continued to New York City with his family in December 1938, where they applied for permanent residency.
 The decision to move to America and become US citizens was due primarily to the racial laws in Italy.